QMCPACK/qmcpack/docs/analyzing.rst

 Using the qmc-fit tool for statistical time step extrapolation, trial wavefunction optimization and curve fitting
 -----------------------------------------------------------------------------------------------------------------

 The ``qmc-fit`` tool is used to provide statistical estimates of curve-fitting parameters based on QMCPACK data.
-Although ``qmc-fit`` will eventually support many types of fitted curves (e.g., Morse potential binding curves and various equation-of-state fitting curves), it is currently limited to estimating fitting parameters related to time step extrapolation and trial wavefunction optimization.
+``qmc-fit`` is currently limited to estimating fitting parameters related to time step extrapolation and trial wavefunction optimization (optimal U for DFT+U, EXX fractions), it will eventually support many types of fitted curves (e.g., Morse potential binding curves and various equation-of-state fitting curves).

 The jackknife statistical technique
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~